AIOU to open SSC to PhD level admissions from Feb 1

 -

-AIOU to open SSC to PhD level admissions from Feb 1January 30, 2017Print : Islamabad
+AIOU to open SSC to PhD level admissions from Feb 1January 30, 2017Print : National

 Vice Chancellor Dr. Shahid Siddiqui has approved an admission plan that includes setting up prospectus sale points at its main campus regional and coordinating offices throughout the country, according to a news release on Sunday.